SEED-platform/OEP/SEED Benchmark/guides/README.md

 Find documentation about OEP at the [GitHub site](/OEP)

-Relevant documentation for the SEED Benchmark use case that this User Guide supports can be found at in the OEP github site:
+Relevant documentation for the SEED Benchmark use case that this User Guide supports can be found at in the OEP GitHub site:

 - [1] [OEP Benchmark Implementation Guide](/SEED%20Benchmark/guides/OEP%20Benchmark%20Implementation%20Guide.md)